malmriv/malmriv.github.io/_pages/cv.md

 Education
 ======
-* Degree in Chemistry (2013-2016).
+* Degree in Chemistry (2013 - 2016).
 University of Jaén.
+  * Award for Best Entrance Grades (2013, Jaén).
+  * Association of Chemists of Andalusia (2013 - 2016).
-* Degree in Physics (2016-currently).
+* Degree in Physics (2016 - currently).
 University of Granada.

 Skills
 ======